nerdacker/blog/src/en/blog/posts/ng-new-in-specific-version.md

   - howto
 ---

-# ng new in a specific version
+## The problem: Angular CLI in a specific version

 Ever wanted to test out an angular application from a beta version or a release candidate but